For the love of logic, put the touch back in touchdown

 It’s a contact sport.
 Yet players can score without contacting the end zone.
 Why is that?

-News of the Week: Find our Week 7 recap below
+News of the Week: Find our survey of Super Bowls 1–58 below

 All of these plays were ruled touchdowns.
 Yet never did the ball or ball carrier touch the end zone.
-From 2020 to 2023, fans witnessed this nearly 300 times.
+Since 2020, fans have witnessed this more than 350 times.

 Clockwise from top left: NBC Sports, Fox Sports, CBS Sports.
 Fox Sports